contiv-experimental/volplugin/CONTRIBUTING.md

 Our system tests are an integration suite that runs from the host, unlike the unit tests which run on the guest(s).
 As a result system tests have unique requirements.
-The system tests also are responsible for setting up volplugin, volmaster, etcd and other dependencies.
+The system tests also are responsible for setting up volplugin, apiserver, etcd and other dependencies.

 * Must run on all (reasonably supported) platforms for development, e.g.:
   * Mac OS X